ctyler/rootfs-resize/README.md

 This script and the corresponding systemd unit file are licensed under the GPL v2, or at the user's discretion, any later version.

-The web page and git repository for this code is accessible at [Github Repo](https://github.com/ctyler/rootfs-resize)
+The web page and git repository for this code is accessible at the [Github Repo](https://github.com/ctyler/rootfs-resize)